Connect with us

 A Brady analysis found that of the 15 leading causes of death in the U.S., firearm injuries received the third-lowest amount of federal research funding through the National Institutes of Health for each person who died.
 The only causes of death that garnered less research funding through NIH were poisonings and falls, according to the analysis.

-Sonali Rajan, an adjunct associate professor of epidemiology at Columbia University who researches the effects of gun violence on children, said political and others need to reframe the debate on gun violence from crime to public health.
+Sonali Rajan, an adjunct associate professor of epidemiology at Columbia University who researches the effects of gun violence on children, said political leaders and others need to reframe the debate on gun violence from crime to public health.

 “We are raising a whole generation of children for whom exposure to gun violence is normal,” Rajan said.